mathischeap/mathischeap/README.md

-- 👋 Hi, I’m Yi Zhang @mathischeap
+- 👋 Hi, I’m Yi Zhang @mathischeap.
-- 👀 I’m interested in ...
+- 👀 I’m interested in numerical analysis, finite element method, structure-preserving methods.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything.
-- 📫 How to reach me ...
+- 📫 find out how to reach me at www.mathischeap.com.

 <!---
 mathischeap/mathischeap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.